Dennis Mersereau | @wxdam

 Category five hurricanes

-Hurricane Beryl was the Atlantic's most recent category five.
+Hurricane Milton was the Atlantic's most recent category five.

 The Atlantic's first category five hurricane on record was an unnamed storm that hit Cuba in October 1924.